Sqydev/TuiUtils/PLANOFORFNS.md

-Basicly what fn should do:
+Basicly what things should do and how they work:

 InitTui:
 - atexit CloseTui